shps951023/Trace-Dapper.NET-Source-Code/README.md

 IL_0058:  ret
 ```

-It can be compared with the IL generated by Dapper shows that it is `roughly the same` (the differences will be explained later), which means that the logic and efficiency of the two operations will be similar, which is `Dapper efficiency is close to the native ado.net` one of the reasons why.
+It can be compared with the IL generated by Dapper shows that it is `roughly the same` (the differences will be explained later), which means that the logic and efficiency of the two operations will be similar, which is `Dapper efficiency is close to the native ado.net` the reasons why.

 ## Principle of Strongly Typed Mapping Part2: Reflection version

 In the previous ado.net Mapping example, we found a serious problem with `there is no way to share multiple classes of methods, and each new class requires a code rewrite`.
 To solve this problem, write a common method that does different logical processing for different classes during the Runtime.